Tips On How to Keep Algae Out of Turtle Tank

 How to Keep Algae Out of Turtle Tank?

 Algae are potentially harmless for all turtle species, although you will see algae development on turtle shells.
 It reduces the look of your beautiful turtle.
-Hence, you have to find ways to keep the tank algae-free to not sit on a turtle’s shell.
+Hence, you have to find ways to keep the tank algae-free so as to not sit on a turtle’s shell.

 Ideally, algae are a type of weed in wet conditions.
 If there is enough sunlight and the surface is wet, algae will find a way of growing anyway.
 Thus, all the ways to keep algae away from an aquarium or turtle tank focus on keeping the surface dry.